webcomponents-cg/community-protocols/proposals/context.md

 ## Usage

-An element which wishes to receive some context and participate in the Context API should emit an event with the context-request type.
-This library includes an implementation of the ContextEvent class which implements the above interface and can be used in the following way:
+An element which wishes to receive some context and participate in the Context API should emit an event with the `request-context` type.
+It is suggested that an implementation of the `RequestContextEvent` would be used something like this:

 ```js
 this.dispatchEvent(